nrepl/piggieback/README.md

 Piggieback is compatible with Clojure 1.8.0+, and _requires_ ClojureScript `1.9` or later and nREPL `0.4.0` or later.

-**Please, note that Piggieback 0.3.7 is the first version compatible with nREPL 0.4+.**
+**Note** Piggieback 0.3.7 is the first version compatible with nREPL 0.4+.
+You need Piggieback 0.4+ for nREPL 0.6+.

 ### Leiningen

 These instructions are for Leiningen.
-Translating them for use in boot should be straightforward.
+Translating them for use in Boot should be straightforward.

 Modify your `project.clj` to include the following `:dependencies` and